jalati2025/daikin-home-assistant/README.md

 ### Step 3: Join Module to WiFi Network

-1. **Connect to WiFi**: Use the Daikin mobile app or web interface to connect the module to your local WiFi network
+1. **Connect to WiFi**: Use the Daikin mobile app "Daikin Mobile Controller"
-2. **Note the IP Address**: Record the IP address assigned to your AC unit (check your router's device list)
+2. **Note the IP Address**: Record the IP address assigned to your AC unit (check your router's device list) and set a static IP for the unit
    - Example: `192.168.2.239`
 3. **Critical Warning**: **Do not update the firmware** when first joining to WiFi, as this may disable the local API functionality